 In 1870 John D. Rockefeller co-founded the Standard Oil Company.
 The company (or “Standard” for short) would grow over the coming decades to be one of the largest businesses in the US at the time.
-It would eventually meet it demise, though the breakup of Standard Oil still has a lasting effect on the modern world.
+It eventually met its demise, though the breakup of Standard Oil still has a lasting effect on the modern world.

 Rockefeller grew Standard through a number of different ways; some more dubious than others.
 He was incredibly innovative and found ways to increase productivity and efficiencies through economies of scale and vertical integration.
 In an era of wildly fluctuating oil prices, he was able to reduce prices and ensure more standardized pricing for consumers.